How To Make Chocolate-Dipped Strawberries

 Yet this tiny plot gives me each year the most beautiful and bountiful crop of plump, sweet, aromatic and flavoursome organic strawberries to last me until the following summer in various forms of conservation.

-After the initial palatable debauchery, I still have plenty of strawberries left to make low sugar jam, a few upside-down cakes (a similar recipe to rhubarb cake), a more celebratory summer fruit cake and freeze enough portions for breakfast to last me until the next crop.
+After the initial palatable debauchery, I still have plenty of strawberries left to make low sugar, spicy jam, a few upside-down cakes (a similar recipe to rhubarb cake), a more celebratory summer fruit cake and freeze enough portions for breakfast to last me until the next crop.
 And all this with minimum investment and maximum benefit!

 Have you ever thought about why strawberries have a heart shape?
 Perhaps for the same reason walnuts have a brain shape!